Autonomous agents.

 Scoped autonomy without modal prompts.

-Permission Tokens let the agent act freely inside a box — capped spend, fixed expiry, whitelisted addresses.
+Privileges let the agent act freely inside a box: capped spend, fixed expiry, whitelisted addresses.
 No latency penalty.

 Alternatives either block the agent with a user prompt on every transaction or let it sign anything.
 We split the difference cryptographically.